It’s a Start At Least: Police Accountability

 Can you say snake oil salesman?
 Or maybe it’s just your local government?
 Don’t think I’m down on government, I’m not.
 We get the government we deserve.
 Demand more from the government and the government will demand 10 times more from you.
 For every benefit you received you will pay 10 times whatever that benefit is worth in additional taxes, bureaucracy, loss of freedoms and then pass on a worse off country and ever growing debt to your children.

 There was a fun movie a few years ago called “The Incredible’s”.
 The main character was a superhero forced into retirement and became an insurance company adjuster.
-But because he had morals and integrity he actually helped people get a claim from the insurance company instead of giving them the runaround doing everything to deny the claim.
+But because he had morals and integrity he actually helped people actually successfully get a claim from the insurance company instead of giving them the runaround doing everything to deny the claim.
 He was chewed out by his boss because only his clients seemed to know the little hidden secrets, forms or steps to actually get their claim paid.

-Seems that the insurance companies aren’t the only ones playing the game of making it tough to get paid out on a claim.
+It seems that the insurance companies aren’t the only ones playing the game of making it tough to get paid out on a claim.
 Canada’s veterans benefits program has just been found as inadequate in actually helping people get disability benefits and their failure to justify their decision making process.
 Does that sound like any other government agencies???

 The ombudsman said military veterans have a right to know why and how decisions that affect them are made by the department.